A Powerful Movement for Conflict Prevention.

 Low-cost, Easy-to-use, Always Accessible.

-Due to challenging conditions in conflict zones, peacetech is known as a low-cost, easy-to-use, and highly accessible tool for peacebuilding.
+To counter challenging conditions in conflict zones, peacetech is known as low-cost, easy-to-use, and highly accessible tools for peacebuilding.
 But peacetech is not strictly defined by these technological characteristics: peacetech is a movement with a purpose.

 Products and services that help foster relationships between groups, protect people from the effects of violent conflict, disrupt the tactics of violence, or respond to the root causes of conflict.